electron/electronjs.org-old/_posts/2017-05-16-typescript.md

 [other editors](https://www.typescriptlang.org/index.html#download-links).

-Once your editor is configured for TypeScript, you'll start to see more context-aware behavior like autocomplete suggestions for method names, arguments, object properties, etc.
+Once your editor is configured for TypeScript, you'll start to see more context-aware behavior like autocomplete suggestions, inline method reference, argument checking, and more.

 <figure>
   <img src="https://cloud.githubusercontent.com/assets/2289/26128017/f6318c20-3a3f-11e7-9c2c-401a32d1f9fb.png" alt="Method autocompletion">